 Number of assets in a collection

-You can add as many assets to a collection as you like.
+You can add up to 1000 assets to a collection.
 The web and mobile application can display up to 16 assets in a row.
 The customer can scroll left and right to select a movie.

 If you have more than 16 assets a "Show all" button will appear that guides users to a separate page with all assets.